 Fun Fact: This isn’t the first time Tom Hardy participated in a World War II related project, he worked on an HBO mini-series called “Band Of Brothers” produced by Tom Hanks.

 Christopher Nolan did an excellent job directing the film.
+He also wrote the script.

 The Film is told in Three Perspectives focusing on The Air, The Sea & The Ground all involving an ensemble cast of characters.